 Day 14: Lake Mburo National Park – Kampala and Entebbe Out

 After early breakfast, take on a morning Bush walk.
 Lake Mburo National Park is a very special place; every part of it is alive with variety, interest and colour.
 It contains an extensive wetland.
 You are likely to see elands, impalas, water bucks, warthogs, and zebras.
 Thereafter drive to back to Kampala with a stopover at the Equator monument and later transfer to Entebbe to catch up with your evening flight back home.
 Meal plan: Breakfast, lunch.
-End of our Services.
+End of the Fishing Tours in Uganda services.

 - Airport transfers.